kuzudb/kuzu-blog/src/content/post/2025-08-04-intro-to-dspy-data-enrichment.md

 become faster and cheaper at the same time, it's increasingly feasible to use them for tasks like this that may have previously required combining supervised machine learning and rule-based approaches.
-Of course, the more widespread the use of LLMs becomes, the more important the evaluation governance and safety aspects also become, but that's a topic for another day.
+Of course, the more widespread the use of LLMs becomes, the more important the evaluation, governance and safety aspects also become, but that's a topic for another day.

 ## Analyze the graph